antkaynak/Keyist-Ecommerce/README.md

 * Shipping status only supports packaging and shipped ( 0-1 )
 * The cargo firm options are hard coded in the frontend and backend does not check the selected cargo firm option.
 * Some minor display bugs on mobile.
-* The search function is case sensitive.
-It shouldn't be.

 ## Contributing